Goblet Squat: Complete Guide to Form, Benefits & Muscles Worked

 How to Do a Goblet Squat — Step-by-Step Guide

-A goblet squat is a great exercise for building leg strength, improving posture, and reinforcing proper squat form.
-It is often easier to learn than other weighted squats because the weight is held in front of your chest, helping you stay balanced and upright.
+A goblet squat is a great exercise for building leg strength, improving posture, and strengthen proper squat form.
+It is often easier to learn than other weighted squats because the weight is carry in front of your chest, helping you stay balanced and upright.

 1. Stand Tall and Ready